+Is your kid sick?
 I hate it when my kids are sick.
 I always wish I could trade places with them and they could always be healthy, happy and germ free.
-We do a few things to make their illnesses a bit less traumatic though.
+These mom hacks for sick kids help to make their illnesses a bit less traumatic though.

 Here are just a few of the special things we do for our children when they are sick: